From Discrete to Continuous Binary Best-Response Dynamics: Discrete Fluctuations Almost Surely Vanish with Population Size: The analysis of the continuous-time dynamics

 where $q^*_k$ is the abstract state at $\mb{q}^*_k \in \bm{\mathcal{Q}}^a \cup \bm{\mathcal{Q}}^c$ for $k \in [\mathtt{Q}]$.
 A set $\bm{\mathcal{M}}$ is \emph{attractive} under differential inclusion \eqref{eq_differentialInclusion} from a set $\bm{\mathcal{U}}$ if for each solution $\x(t)$ with $\x(0) \in \bm{\mathcal{U}}$ and each open $\epsilon$-neighborhood of $\bm{\mathcal{M}}$, there exists time $T>0$ such that $\x(t)$ falls in $\epsilon$-neighborhood of $\bm{\mathcal{M}}$ for all $t \geq T$ \cite{MAYHEW20111045}.
 The union of all sets from which $\bm{\mathcal{M}}$ is attractive under differential inclusion $\bm{\V}$ is the \emph{basin of attraction} of $\bm{\mathcal{M}}$ under $\bm{\V}$ \cite{MAYHEW20111045}.

-According to \Cref{lem:betweentwoq}, in the abstract dynamics, between every two anticoordinator-driven and/or clean-cut equilibria $q^*_{k}$ and $q^*_{k+1}$, $k\in [\mathtt{Q}-1]$, there exists exactly one coordinator-driven equilibrium, which we denote by $q^*_{k,k+1}$.
-The associated equilibrium in the {continuous-time} dynamics is denoted by $\mb{q}^*_{k,k+1}$.
+According to \Cref{lem:betweentwoq}, between every two consecutive anticoordinator-driven and/or clean-cut equilibria $q^*_{k}$ and $q^*_{k+1}$, $k\in [\mathtt{Q}-1]$, there exists exactly one coordinator-driven equilibrium, which we denote by $q^*_{k,k+1}$.
+The associated equilibrium in the continuous-time dynamics is denoted by $\mb{q}^*_{k,k+1}$.
 Define $q^*_{0,1} = 0$ and $q^*_{\mathtt{Q},\mathtt{Q}+1} = 1$.
-The following theorem reveals the global behavior of the {continuous-time} population dynamics. \begin{theorem} Consider the {continuous-time} population dynamics \eqref{eq: type_mixed} and its associated abstract dynamics \eqref{eq: abstract_het}.
+The following theorem reveals the global behavior of the continuous-time population dynamics. \begin{theorem} Consider the continuous-time population dynamics \eqref{eq: type_mixed} and its associated abstract dynamics \eqref{eq: abstract_het}.
 Under \Cref{ass:ass1}, \begin{enumerate} \item Each $\mb{q}^*_{k-1,k}, k \in \{2,\ldots,\mathtt{Q}\},$ is unstable, and each $\mb{q}^*_k, k \in [\mathtt{Q}]$, is asymptotically stable with the basin of attraction